Nov 01, 24 01:49 AM

 In the real world, these swords are not magical, and not some kind of supersteel.
 But they are extremely rare, hard to make and not something you are likely to stumble upon for sale on eBay.

-But out of all the possible ways to make a sword, it is arguably the coolest of them all..
+But out of all the possible ways to make a sword, it is hard to disagree that real meteoric swords are cool, but very hard to justify some of the price tags on them out there..